sanchp0408/DeathLedger/README.md

 - Checks required documents based on institution
 - Generates a claim letter and a final PDF packet

-The goal is simple: **help users walk into a bank fully prepared the first time.**
+Goal: **help users walk into a bank fully prepared the first time.**

 ---